- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 performance for those servicing the network.

-- Dissent in Numbers: Making Strong Anonymity Scale [pdf] [BibTeX]
+- Dissent in Numbers: Making Strong Anonymity Scale [paper] [BibTeX]

 David Isaac Wolinsky, Henry Corrigan-Gibbs, Bryan Ford, and Aaron Johnson